PepperSieve/vprexocompiler/README.md

 Benchmark Breakdown:
 - Y - File can be generated automatically
 - A - (For viper) file can be generated automatically without annotations
-- C - (For C) can generate constraints, but not verification (lacking exo & inp_gen)
 - N - File cannot be generated automatically
 - \ - Not applicable (e.g. Te file and TeTs Proof does not exist when Te = Ts)